Filed Date: Dec. 9, 2009

 On December 19, 2018, the defendants appealed.

-On January 25, 2019, Magistrate Judge Robert M. Illlman granted plaintiffs' motion to extend the settlement for twelve months, citing continued due process violations, specifically the misuse of confidential information to return class members to solitary confinement and the use of unreliable gang validations to deny class members a fair opportunity to seek parole.
+On January 25, 2019, Magistrate Judge Robert M. Illman granted the plaintiffs' motion to extend the settlement for twelve months.
+The court cited continued due process violations, specifically the misuse of confidential information to return class members to solitary confinement and the use of unreliable gang validations to deny class members a fair opportunity to seek parole.
+2019 WL 330461.

-In February 2019, the defendants moved to stay the January 25 order, arguing they would be irreparably harmed absent a stay.
-The court denied this motion on April 10, 2019, arguing that the court held jurisdiction to extend the agreement.
+In February 2019, the defendants moved to stay the January 25 order, arguing that the lack of a stay would cause irreparable harm.
+The court denied this motion on April 10, 2019, reasoning that the court held jurisdiction to extend the agreement.
+2019 WL 1558932.

-However, shortly after on August 3, 2020, the Ninth Circuit reversed the court’s earlier July 3, 2018 ruling that the defendants had violated the settlement agreement.
-Writing for the court, Judge James Gwin disagreed with the plaintiffs’ claim that the settlement agreement implicitly required increased out-of-cell time for prisoners moved to the general population.
-Citing the plain text of the settlement agreement, he pointed out that the plaintiffs had defined out-of-cell time for SHU prisoners but not those moved back to the general population, leaving the latter to the discretion of the defendants.
-Secondly, the court found that contrary to the plaintiffs’ assertion, the settlement agreement did not require the defendant to provide group time and group activities to prisoners on “walk-alone” status.
-It reasoned that the paragraph discussing these purported requirements was “aspirational,” and that while it indicated prisoners should be moved to “small group yards,” it did not specify that more than one prisoner need occupy those yards.
-Moreover, the defendant had “substantially complied” with this section to the extent that it could.
-In reversing the decision, the court vacated the remedial plans set forth on December 7, 2018.
-968 F.3d 939, 944-946.
+On August 3, 2020, the Ninth Circuit reversed the court’s earlier July 3, 2018 ruling that the defendants had violated the settlement agreement.
+Writing for the court, District Judge James Gwin rejected the plaintiffs’ claim that the settlement agreement implicitly required increased out-of-cell time for prisoners moved to the general population.
+Citing the plain text of the settlement agreement, Judge Gwin pointed out that the plaintiffs had defined out-of-cell time for SHU prisoners but not those moved back to the general population, leaving the latter to the discretion of the defendants.
+Judge Gwin found that the settlement agreement did not require the defendant to provide group time and group activities to prisoners on “walk-alone” status.
+The Ninth Circuit reasoned that the paragraph discussing these purported requirements was “aspirational,” and that while it indicated prisoners should be moved to “small group yards,” it did not specify that more than one prisoner need occupy those yards.
+Moreover, CDCR had “substantially complied” with this section to the extent that it could.
+In reversing the decision, the Ninth Circuit vacated the remedial plans set forth on December 7, 2018.
+968 F.3d 939.
 In response, the plaintiffs petitioned the Ninth Circuit on August 31, 2020 to rehear the case en banc.
-Their petition was denied on October 14, 2020.
+The Ninth Circuit denied the petition on October 14, 2020.

-The plaintiffs also filed a new motion for extension of the settlement agreement on September 25, 2020 based on the same systemic due process violations that the appeals court had evaluated.
-On April 9, 2021, Judge Wilken approved the magistrate judge's recommendation that the settlement agreement be extended for another twelve months.
-Judge Wilken found that the defendants continued to use old gang validations without acknowledging that those procedures are flawed and unreliable, which resulted in violations of the class members' right to a meaningful hearing in the context of parole.
-The defendants appealed this order to the Ninth Circuit.
+On April 9, 2021, Judge Wilken approved Judge Illman’s recommendation to extend the settlement agreement for another twelve months.
+Judge Wilken found that the defendants continued to use old gang validations without acknowledging the flaws and unreliability of those procedures, and held that those flaws resulted in violations of the class members' right to a meaningful parole hearing.
+The defendants appealed this order to the Ninth Circuit on May 7, 2021.

 On February 2, 2022, Judge Wilken extended the settlement agreement for an additional one-year term.
-She had found that the defendants continued to violate the due process rights of imprisoned men and that CDCR was relying on inaccurate and fabricated confidential information to place individuals in solitary confinement, using unfounded gang affiliations to deny them a fair opportunity for parole, and holding them in a restricted unit in the general population without adequate procedural safeguards.
-The case is ongoing.
+She found that the defendants continued to violate the due process rights of imprisoned men.
+The court also found that CDCR continued to rely on inaccurate and fabricated confidential information to place individuals in solitary confinement, use unfounded gang affiliations to deny prisoners a fair opportunity for parole, and hold prisoners in a restricted unit in the general population without adequate procedural safeguards.

 Summary Authors